jamesrknox/samples/fragments/eventflow/helloworld/src/site/markdown/index.md

 # Introduction

-This example contains the following :
+This eventflow fragment contains the following :

 * EventFlow hello world application that simply writes input data to log adapter